harryzhanga/Stile-Test/README.md

 We also install Postman to simulate the requests
 - Install Postman by going to the website or google searching
 - In Postman, you can simulate a POST or GET request.
 - To simulate incoming information, create a POST request.
 URL: localhost:3000/import/ and under "Body", modify the "raw" value.
-Copy and paste in the XML document sample_results.xml
+Copy and paste in the XML document sample_results.xml .
+Remember to also change the content-type to text/xml+markr.
 - To simulate a GET request, change to GET in Postman.
 Use the URL: localhost:3000/results/9863/aggregate
 - This should return an acceptable response.

+## Known issues
+For each updated available marks we need to ripple down the new available marks to every single test that has the same test_id.

+## TODO
+Automated Testing